Egg in a Bottle Experiment + Video

-Learn about the relation of temperature and pressure as you watch an egg get sucked into a bottle.
-This project requires adult supervision.
+You can conduct science experiments anywhere, but how about your kitchen?
+Learn about the relationship between temperature and pressure as you watch an egg get sucked into the top of a bottle.
+A fun bottle trick that will amaze all ages!

 - Saucepan and stove